DigitalSlideArchive/ImageDePHI/README.md

 ## Ruleset Format Overview
 In order to read the base rules and build your own custom rule sets, it is important to understand the format in which rulesets are specified.
-Rulesets are defined by `.yaml` files (one ruleset per file), and are a dictionary with the following top-level tags: `name`, `description`, `output_file_name`, `tiff`, `svs` and `dicom`.
+Rulesets are defined by `.yaml` files (one ruleset per file), and are a dictionary with the following top-level tags: `name`, `description`, `output_file_name`, `tiff`, `svs`, and `dicom`.

 ### Generic Properties
 The following three properties belong to the rulesets themselves, and don't influence redaction behavior.